 From his Death and Disaster series, Andy Warhol clearly brought out the motivating functions of art: art for propaganda, political change, communication, entertainment, and others.
 At the same time, the work also brings out the non-motivational functions, including rhythm and balance, the instinct for harmony, the expression of imagination, the mysterious experience, symbolic, universal communication, and ritualistic functions.

 How the paintings came about

-As pointed earlier, the majority of Andy Warhol paintings were from newspaper cuttings, and in the 1960s the country was riddled with tragic and disaster news such as tragic death of suicides, executions, and crashes.
+As pointed earlier, most Andy Warhol paintings were from newspaper cuttings.
+In the 1960s, the country was riddled with tragic and disaster news such as tragic death of suicides, executions, and crashes.
 The Death and Disaster series contains images with only one hue of color or a repetition of the same photograph, or had a replication, with or without color.
-The images typically tend to enlarge the portrayed tragedies and disasters which are more often reported on newspapers.
+The images typically enlarge the portrayed tragedies and disasters, which are more often reported in newspapers.
 Andy Warhol used Death and Disaster work to try as much as possible to desensitize the masses into accepting death, disasters, and tragedies as part of their lives.

 According to Andy Warhol, when you see a gruesome picture over and over again, it really doesn’t have any effect.
 He started painting death images because his head was preoccupied with tragic news from radios, newspapers, and television.

 In his interview with Gene Swenson in 1963, Andy Warhol revealed after being asked why he started with “Death” pictures: